 Apart from the brick and mortar stores in Singapore, you can even shop for groceries online and have them delivered to you at the comfort of your home.
-Renowned as one of the most tech-savvy nations, most companies and people in Singapore are embracing technology.
+Renowned as one of the most technologically advanced countries, most companies and people in Singapore are embracing technology.
 As a matter of fact, the number of mobile users is considered one of the highest compared to its counterparts in Asia.
 While grocery shopping can seem like a chore for many, there are plenty of supermarkets and convenience stores in Singapore that is around the neighbourhood.
 With the abundance of grocery stores in Singapore, you will be spoilt for choice as some may offer affordable prices while others may focus more on quality and more.

 Due to its rich culture, there are still some wet markets in the neighbourhood where you can shop for traditional foods such as handmade ngoh hiang, fishes, vegetables and more.
 Something cool that differentiates it from the more modern supermarkets and convenience stores are the local delights that sold at these wet markets.
 Some of the local delights include nasi lemak, laksa and more.
 In fact, these wet markets generally sell foods that are cheaper compared to regular supermarkets and convenience stores.
 Despite its slightly “old” look, these wet markets are here to stay as they give a glimpse of Singapore’s past and have some exclusive items that are unable in the “modern” supermarkets.

 If you are intending to make the switch to Singapore, keep reading as we will be giving you more insight about Singapore’s grocery scene and some grocery shopping places that you can add to your list when you and your family move to Singapore.

 The Grocery Shopping Scene In Singapore